The following professionals lent their expertise to this article:

 Associate Degree in Nursing (ADN)

-Typically offered at community and technical colleges, an associate degree in nursing is an excellent option for students wanting to jumpstart their nursing career in about two years.
-ADN programs introduce foundational nursing topics while providing extensive hands-on learning opportunities.
-Additionally, ADN programs prepare students for state licensure.
+Typically offered at community and technical colleges, an associate degree in nursing (ADN) is an excellent option for students seeking to become registered nurses with two years of education and training.

 University of the District of Columbia